chrislupdx/spanning_trees/README.md

 - Implement Prim's
 - refamiliarize yourself with Kruskal's
 - implement Kruskal's
-- design an adjacency list using an object in js
+- design an adjacency list using an object in
+- produce graphs of different sizes
+    -different number of cities
+    - different number of paths
+    - different number of lengths (is this significant) -prims': random vertex selection